Skip to main content

 ActionBehaviour

 warn (default)Log only.
-Sentry alert fires for high-severity flags either way.
+An internal alert fires for high-severity flags either way.

 handoffDrop the bot reply.
 Route the conversation to a human via the existing handoff queue.